hhariri/hhariri.github.io/_posts/2018-08-21-public-speaking-slides.md

 Really up to you what slide template you want to use, but a few things I generally stay away from

-* Using Conference Templates.
+* **Using Conference Templates**.
 That's a big no-no. I usually give the same talk more than once.
 Having to adapt it each time to a different template is time-consuming and really not justified.
 At most, I'd place a Title slide in front of the talk.
-* Company Branding.
+* **Company Branding**.
 Title slide, logo and/or name.
 Ending slide logo and/or name.
 That's it.
 Please don't place your company name on each slide.
 It's really cheap.
-* Your name.
+* **Your name**.
 First slide and/or last slide with your contact details.
 That's it.
 And remember - no "About me" Slide.
-* Slide Numbers.
+* **Slide Numbers**.
 No. Just no!
-* Everything else.
+* **Everything else**.
 Anything else on the template that distracts from the actual content, generally avoid.

 ### Presenter Notes